lmmx/datapasta/README.md

 4. Inferring column types (int, float, boolean, datetime, string)
 5. Generating code to create a pandas or polars DataFrame

+## Project Structure

+- `clipboard.py`: Functions for reading from the system clipboard
+- `parser.py`: Functions for parsing text data, detecting delimiters, and headers
+- `type_inference.py`: Functions for inferring column data types
+- `formatter.py`: Functions for generating pandas and polars code
+- `main.py`: Main entry points and CLI functionality

+## Contributing

+Contributions welcome!

+1. **Issues & Discussions**: Please open a GitHub issue or discussion for bugs, feature requests, or questions.
+2. **Pull Requests**: PRs are welcome!
+   - Install the dev extra with `pip install -e ".[dev]"`
+   - Run tests with `pytest`
+   - Include updates to docs or examples if relevant

 ## Requirements

 - Python 3.10+